 Our school regularly evaluates our acts of collective worship and the impact it has on the school and its wider community.
 This involves monitoring by school leaders, staff, pupils and governors in order to grow and develop.
 We also welcome the contributions of parents and pupils through our questionnaires, which are reviewed and considered on a regular basis.
 Worship is also independently inspected as part of SIAMS.
-The collective worship leader has responsibility for overseeing the planning and provision of collective worship.
-He/She will keep in touch with national developments and will act in an advisory capacity, supporting colleagues.
-The school allocates part of its budget to support the daily act of collect worship.
-The collective worship leader attends regular professional development with Salisbury Diocese and accesses a wide range of resources to ensure that worship is both inspiring and engaging.
+The Collective Worship leader has responsibility for overseeing the planning and provision of collective worship.
+He/she will keep in touch with national developments and will act in an advisory capacity to support colleagues.
+The school allocates part of its budget to support the daily act of Collective Worship.
+The Collective Worship leader attends regular professional development with the Salisbury Diocese and accesses a wide range of resources to ensure that worship is inclusive, invitational and inspiring.
 Staff meetings are used for training, discussion and the updating of information.